varunkumardev/amitmerchant1990.github.io/_posts/2020-8-11-accessing-private-methods-outside-of-class-using-reflection-php.md

 As you can see, the `ReflectionMethod` constructor accepts two parameters: *"Class name"* and *"Method name"*.
 In our case, we passed in `Foo` as the class name and `privateMethod` method name as we want to access this method.

 Next, we'll need to make the private method accessible outside of the class.
 For this, we have used the `setAccessible` method on the object and set it to `true`.
-This will allow `protected` and `private` methods to be invoked.
+This will allow `protected` and `private` methods to be invoked on-the-fly.

 And lastly, we can invoke the method using the `invoke` method on the object and passing in the object of the class (`new Foo`) as its only parameter for which we're accessing the method.